 Passing your driving test gives you freedom.
-But there are lots of things to learn before you can actually take to the road on your own.
+But learning how to drive can be complicated, and there are lots of things you need to know before you can actually take to the road on your own.
 Here’s what you need to know.

-How good does my eyesight need to be?
+How good does my eyesight need to be when learning how to drive?

 You need to be able to read – with glasses or contact lenses, if necessary – a car number plate made after 1 September 2001, from 20 metres.